Store credit card and major network credit card side by side comparing credit building speed

 Hard Inquiry at Application Yes Yes

-Key Takeaway: Store card APRs of 28–30% are roughly 7–9 percentage points higher than the national average for all cards per Federal Reserve data, making them dangerous credit-building tools for anyone who cannot pay the balance in full every month.
+The interest rate gap is wider than most people realize: Store card APRs of 28–30% run roughly 7–9 percentage points higher than the national average per Federal Reserve data, making them dangerous credit-building tools for anyone who cannot pay the balance in full every month.

 Which Card Type Builds Credit Faster Over 12 Months?